Pakistan and weapons of mass destruction: Biological weapons

 While suspicions have been raised regarding research into biological warfare, Pakistan is not widely believed to be producing or stockpiling biological weapons.
-In 1996, the U.S. Department of Defense noted that Pakistan possessed the necessary resources and expertise to conduct biological warfare R&D, and suggested that some research with potential biological warfare applications was underway.
+In 1996, the U.S. Department of Defence noted that Pakistan possessed the necessary resources and expertise to conduct biological warfare R&D, and suggested that some research with potential biological warfare applications was underway.
 However, no concrete evidence has been provided by the U.S. government to substantiate these assertions.

-Pakistan’s advanced biotechnology sector is recognized as having the capability to support limited research and development related to biological weapons, should the government ever choose to pursue such activities.
-The Pakistani government has consistently denied any involvement in the development, production, or stockpiling of biological weapons or agents, emphasizing that offensive biological warfare programs are not part of its defense strategy.
+Pakistan's advanced biotechnology sector is recognised as having the capability to support limited research and development related to biological weapons, should the government ever choose to pursue such activities.
+The Pakistani government has consistently denied any involvement in the development, production, or stockpiling of biological weapons or agents, emphasizing that offensive biological warfare programmes are not part of its defence strategy.
 Pakistan became a signatory to the Biological and Toxin Weapons Convention and ratified it in 1974.
 Since then, Pakistan has actively supported the convention, advocating for greater participation among member states, encouraging new signatories, and, as part of the non-aligned movement, promoting the right of states to engage in peaceful scientific research involving biological and toxin materials.

 Only known incident of biological weaponry related to Pakistan is the arrest of two retired nuclear scientists by Pakistan authorities after discovering documents related to anthrax weapons in their offices.
-These scientists were linked to an organization which was found to have ties to Al-Qaeda, and documents seized from their facilities in Kabul included materials on biological weapons, specifically anthrax, and designs for crude delivery systems such as balloons.
+These scientists were linked to an organisation which was found to have ties to Al-Qaeda, and documents seized from their facilities in Kabul included materials on biological weapons, specifically anthrax, and designs for crude delivery systems such as balloons.

 Chemical weapons

-Pakistan has no publicly acknowledged chemical weapons programme, and is a signatory and ratified member of the 1993 Chemical Weapons Convention (CWC) and maintains active membership in the Organization for the Prohibition of Chemical Weapons (OPCW).
+Pakistan has no publicly acknowledged chemical weapons programme, and is a signatory and ratified member of the 1993 Chemical Weapons Convention (CWC) and maintains active membership in the Organisation for the Prohibition of Chemical Weapons (OPCW).
 As part of its obligations, Pakistan has enacted strict national legislation prohibiting the development, production, and use of chemical weapons, and has mandated that all domestic chemical producers report their chemical imports.
 While Pakistan possesses the technical knowledge to potentially produce various chemical warfare agents, its government remains legally bound to refrain from any such activities.
 Since ratifying the CWC in 1997, Pakistan has undergone regular OPCW inspections of its chemical industry.
 These inspections have not uncovered any irregularities or violations.